 We have decreased our Scope 2 emissions even though our current products are more complex and require additional manufacturing steps, meaning they require more electricity to manufacture and test.
-Furthermore, over the last decade, the footprint of each device on the wafer has continued to shrink, increasing the number of devices per wafer and reducing the total number of wafers needed.
-Due to the nature of our manufacturing processes, the normalized Scope 2 emissions has increased in recent years.

 The GHG Protocol defines Scope 3 emissions as indirect emissions, not included in Scope 2, that occur in the value chain of the reporting company.
 Our Scope 3 emissions include business travel and product transport and are measured as CO2 equivalents (CO2e).

 Our Non-Greenhouse Gas Emissions of atmospheric pollutants, which include nitrogen oxides (NOx), sulfur oxides (SOx) and volatile organic compounds (VOCs), mostly come from our manufacturing process, but some come from our boilers and the use of chemicals, such as solvents in the photolithography process.

 In 2021, NOx emissions decreased by 30% from a 2011 baseline.
 We did see an increase in our SOx and VOC emissions from an unprecedented winter storm in Austin, Texas, and the expansion of the Systems on Silicon Manufacturing Company (SSMC) wafer fab in Singapore.
 SOx increased by 228% and VOCs increased by 37% from a 2011 baseline.